Texas Instruments (NASDAQ:TXN) Updates Q3 2022 Earnings Guidance

 Insider Transactions at Texas Instruments

-In related news, Director Robert E. Sanchez sold 12,299 shares of the firm’s stock in a transaction on Friday, May 13th.
-The stock was sold at an average price of $169.40, for a total value of $2,083,450.60.
-Following the transaction, the director now directly owns 19,201 shares of the company’s stock, valued at approximately $3,252,649.40.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other Texas Instruments news, Director Robert E. Sanchez sold 12,299 shares of the firm’s stock in a transaction that occurred on Friday, May 13th.
-The shares were sold at an average price of $169.40, for a total transaction of $2,083,450.60.
-Following the sale, the director now owns 19,201 shares in the company, valued at approximately $3,252,649.40.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, VP Mark T. Roberts sold 2,048 shares of Texas Instruments stock in a transaction that occurred on Monday, August 1st.
-The shares were sold at an average price of $177.50, for a total transaction of $363,520.00.
-Following the transaction, the vice president now directly owns 28,475 shares in the company, valued at approximately $5,054,312.50.
+In other news, VP Hagop H. Kozanian sold 5,904 shares of the company’s stock in a transaction dated Friday, May 13th.
+The stock was sold at an average price of $170.23, for a total transaction of $1,005,037.92.
+Following the completion of the transaction, the vice president now directly owns 44,885 shares of the company’s stock, valued at approximately $7,640,773.55.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+In other news, VP Kyle M. Flessner sold 43,068 shares of the company’s stock in a transaction dated Friday, July 29th.
+The stock was sold at an average price of $178.91, for a total transaction of $7,705,295.88.
+Following the completion of the transaction, the vice president now directly owns 66,822 shares of the company’s stock, valued at approximately $11,955,124.02.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, VP Hagop H. Kozanian sold 5,904 shares of the company’s stock in a transaction dated Friday, May 13th.
+The shares were sold at an average price of $170.23, for a total value of $1,005,037.92.
+Following the completion of the sale, the vice president now directly owns 44,885 shares of the company’s stock, valued at $7,640,773.55.
 The disclosure for this sale can be found here.
-Insiders have sold 75,618 shares of company stock worth $13,329,800 in the last 90 days.
-0.54% of the stock is currently owned by insiders.
+In the last ninety days, insiders sold 75,618 shares of company stock valued at $13,329,800.
+0.54% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of TXN.
-Fairfield Bush & CO. purchased a new position in shares of Texas Instruments in the first quarter worth $56,000.
-Salem Investment Counselors Inc. lifted its stake in Texas Instruments by 16.8% in the 1st quarter.
-Salem Investment Counselors Inc. now owns 417 shares of the semiconductor company’s stock worth $77,000 after purchasing an additional 60 shares in the last quarter.
-Golden State Equity Partners grew its position in shares of Texas Instruments by 9.9% during the first quarter.
-Golden State Equity Partners now owns 1,198 shares of the semiconductor company’s stock valued at $226,000 after purchasing an additional 108 shares in the last quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC increased its holdings in shares of Texas Instruments by 22.0% in the first quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 1,403 shares of the semiconductor company’s stock worth $257,000 after purchasing an additional 253 shares during the last quarter.
-Finally, Worth Asset Management LLC purchased a new stake in shares of Texas Instruments in the first quarter worth about $293,000.
-83.96% of the stock is owned by institutional investors.
+Large investors have recently made changes to their positions in the company.
+Fairfield Bush & CO. acquired a new stake in shares of Texas Instruments in the 1st quarter valued at about $56,000.
+Salem Investment Counselors Inc. boosted its position in shares of Texas Instruments by 16.8% in the 1st quarter.
+Salem Investment Counselors Inc. now owns 417 shares of the semiconductor company’s stock valued at $77,000 after purchasing an additional 60 shares during the period.
+Golden State Equity Partners raised its stake in Texas Instruments by 9.9% during the 1st quarter.
+Golden State Equity Partners now owns 1,198 shares of the semiconductor company’s stock valued at $226,000 after acquiring an additional 108 shares during the last quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC raised its stake in Texas Instruments by 22.0% during the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 1,403 shares of the semiconductor company’s stock valued at $257,000 after acquiring an additional 253 shares during the last quarter.
+Finally, Bridgefront Capital LLC purchased a new stake in Texas Instruments during the 1st quarter valued at approximately $315,000.
+83.96% of the stock is owned by institutional investors and hedge funds.

 About Texas Instruments